 Even now when I walk into the parks I feel the same.
 The stress of real life melts away.
 The Disney bubble surrounds me and I feel pure joy and happiness.
 Walt Disney World is my happy place, and I wouldn’t change that for the world.
 Disney saved me that year, it’s just as simple as that.

 Are you ready to meet the Mouse and have the most magical vacation EVER!
-Email me, firstname.lastname@example.org for a free quote.
+Email me, firstname.lastname@example.org or fill out the form below for a free quote.
 I can help you plan your trip to the most magical world at no extra cost to you!